Related Person Transaction Policy

 - The terms available to unrelated third parties or to associates generally.

 No member of the Committee shall participate in any review, consideration or approval of any Related Person Transaction with respect to which such member or any of his or her immediate family members is the Related Person.
-The Committee (or the Chair) shall approve only those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stakeholders, as the Committee (or the Chair) determines in good faith.
+Only those Related Person Transactions that are in, or are not inconsistent with, the best interests of the Company and its stakeholders, shall be approved or ratified as the Committee or the Chair, as applicable, determines in good faith.
+The Chair shall report to the Committee at its next meeting, any Related Person Transactions approved or ratified by the Chair.

 The Corporate Secretary and Chief Accounting Officer are responsible for the day-to-day application of this policy.